bradeneast/bradeneast.com/blog/_published/easy dark mode unlock with konami code.md

-# Easily add a 'dark mode' easter egg to any website or web app
+# Easily add a dark mode easter egg to any website or web app
 ## 2019/19/09
 ### ui, css, javascript